sharmamht19/Application-deployment-Platform/README.md

 ### 1. Monitoring Service

-- **Description:** Monitors the health and performance of services.
-Uses server-side APIs provided by `ThingsBoard.io` to oversee and control IoT entities securely.
+- Monitors performance metrics of platform services.
+- Checks the `health status of each module` on each interval.
+- Sends out notifications on failures and provisions new instances.
+- Offers insights on usage trends and resource consumption.

 ### 2. Load Balancing Service

-- **Description:** Distributes incoming traffic across the platform's services, ensuring optimal performance and efficient resource utilization.
+- Uniformly distributes loads for optimal application deployment.
+- Monitors CPU/RAM usage and can request additional nodes during high demand.

 ### 3. Node/VM Manager and Deployment Manager

-- **Description:** Manages node-related operations and their lifecycle.
-Oversees deployment of services and applications on nodes or VMs.
+- Initializes nodes with set configurations and monitors their statuses.
+- Handles resource allocation for service initialization and manages post-lifecycle resource deallocation.

-### 4. API Manager
+### 4. API Manager and Communication Manager

-- **Description:** Manages the API endpoints and routing, ensuring a streamlined interface for both internal and external communications.

-### 5. Communication Manager

-- **Description:** Responsible for managing inter-service communication, maintaining data integrity and reliability.
+- Manages and routes API access, sets rate limits, and assists developers in API selection.
+- Manages data interchange between devices and components, ensuring seamless communication.

-### 6. Deployment Manager and Bootstrap Service
+### 5. Deployment Manager and Bootstrap Service

+- Manages application `setups and tracks deployment statuses`.
-- **Description:** Handles initial platform setups, configurations, and the proper deployment of services.
+- Initiates platform setup by identifying necessary files and starting required services.

-### 7. Sensor Manager
+### 6. Sensor Manager

-- **Description:** Manages sensor integrations and interactions.
-Uses `OneM2M` for standardizing M2M communications and integrates with `ThingsBoard` via MQTT for data collection and visualization.
+- Manages sensor interactions including registration and `live data streaming`.
+- Incorporates Logger for `traffic monitoring and an API Gateway for handling service requests.

+### 7. Notification Service

+- Manages and dispatches notifications to users.
+- Integrates with `Kafka` for message processing.
+- Utilizes email credentials and configuration files.
+- Communicates with an `SMTP server` for email-based notifications.

+### 8. Analytics Service

+- Processes and analyzes sensor data.
+- Consists of modules like `Analytics.py` for processing and `graphs.py` for visualization.
+- Manages user data and sensor metadata through respective databases.
+- Provides insights to the User Dashboard.

+### 9. Logger Service

+- Responsible for logging system events and messages.
+- Integrates with Kafka to consume log messages from the `topic_logger` topic.
+- Logs are stored in the `Logger DB`.
+- Provides an interface for users or admins to view logs.

 ## Communication Diagram